paulfyd/Applied-Deep-Learning-Project/README.md

 # Applied-Deep-Learning-Project

-Project of Vehicle type recognition in team of 4
+Project of Vehicle type recognition done by Violaine Courrier, Elise Barrère, Carlos Cortés and Paul Fayard, and supervised by Olivier Grisel and Charles Ollion.

-The goal of this project is to be able to distinguish on a picture several types of vehicles (motos, cars, trucks).
+The goal of this project is to be able to distinguish on a picture several types of vehicles (motos, cars, trucks) using deep learning models.
 To go further, we have also tried to recognize the brands of these vehicles.

 We can see several applications : make market studies of vehicle brands by region, or evaluate the pollution on a certain road.
-Our project uses pre-trained cnn applied to photos, but to go further, it would be interesting to use model real-time that we could apply to videos.
+Our project uses pre-trained CNN like VGG-16 and is applied to pictures, but to go further, it would be interesting to use real-time model that we could apply to videos.

 ## Part 1 : scrapping